RalfEggert/zend-expressive-tutorial/doc/book/part1.md

 To watch the new project in your browser you can easily use PHPs [build-in web server](http://php.net/manual/en/features.commandline.webserver.php).
-Again, use composer to start the build-in web server:
+Again, use composer to start it:

 ```
 $ composer serve